 Titus has lived in Tennessee for his whole life, along with his parents and siblings.
 A homeschool graduate, he enjoyed years of learning in a local homeschool group that provided socialization, creative opportunities, and a group of supportive friends who feel like family.
 He participated in plays, musical programs, and graduations with the group.
-Titus married his lifelong friend and high school sweetheart Brettianee in 2015, and they excitedly await the birth of their first child in 2018.
+Titus married his lifelong friend and high school sweetheart Brettianee in 2015, and they welcomed their first child in 2018.

 Titus enjoys spending time with his family, as well as playing music, having played the piano for over 15 years.
 He also enjoys leading the song service at his congregation, which he attends with his wife.
 Other activities include reading and listening to podcasts about history, language learning, and board games.

-Born in California and raised in rural western Oregon, Josh moved to Tennessee in 2014.
-He loves it here, especially the warmer climate!
-Josh is thankful that his parents love God and showed him how to do the same by their example.
-They were committed to homeschooling even when life was very difficult financially.
-He hopes to do the same whenever he has a family of his own.
+Born in California and raised in western Oregon, Josh moved to Tennessee in 2014.
+He loves living here, especially the warmer climate and Southern cooking!
+Josh is thankful that his parents remained committed to serving the Lord and to homeschooling even when life was difficult financially.

-Josh joined our team in 2016 and serves homeschooling parents on the phone and by email.
-He discovered over the years that he genuinely enjoys helping people find what they need.
-He loves to help families find the Notgrass curriculum that works best for their children.
-Josh is especially excited for the student when he gets a good report back.
-He remembers being that struggling child and wishing there had been better curriculum.
+Josh joined our team in 2016 and enjoys serving homeschooling parents and our wholesale partners.
+He loves helping families find the Notgrass curriculum that works best for their children.
+Josh is especially excited for the students themselves: He remembers being a struggling child and wishing there had been better curriculum available.